What can I put in each bin?Your GO bin is designed for all organic material that has grown in your garden or on your property. This includes:

 - Cigarette butts

-The contents of this bin will be sent to the Kwinana Waste to Energy Plant, Avertas Energy, where your waste will be converted into energy as soon as Plant is operational.
+The contents of this bin will be sent to the Kwinana Energy Recovery facility where your waste will be converted into energy.

 Some items should not be place into any of your bins, including: